 XML Interface Operations

 The NPAC XML Interface uses an HTTPS/1.1 POST operation for origination of all messages and an HTTPS response for the synchronous acknowledgement.
 Each message contains an HTTPS header complying with Hypertext Transfer Protocol – HTTPS/1.1 - RFC2616 and an XML string in the body of the message.
 The XML string for both the request and the synchronous acknowledgement must successfully be parsed using the NPAC XML Schema described in Section 4, XML Interface Schema.

+Note – Although all message examples in this document show a Content-Type of text/xml, based on RFC 7303, application/xml or text/xml may be used.
+In messages sent by the NPAC SMS, the Content-Type will always be application/xml per RFC 7303 recommendation.
+The NPAC SMS will accept text/xml or application/xml Content-Type in messages from local systems.

 HTTPS POST - Requests